 This composting bin with worms manages odors well.
 It also includes a spigot on the front for dispensing liquid from the trays (sometimes referred to as composting tea or liquid compost).
 However, a few people found the spigot to be awkward to use and had to move the composting bin onto a counter in order to dispense it.
 The most common suggestion that reviewers have is to add more ventilation holes to the lid in order to increase airflow.
 Otherwise, this small worm composting bin is perfect for apartments, condos, or under kitchen sinks.

-Marisa DeDominicis, Co-Founder and Executive Directive of Earth Matters NY
+Marisa DeDominicis, Co-Founder and Executive Director of Earth Matters NY

 If you don’t mind the company of red wiggler worms (contained, of course), then the Urban Worm Bag is a unique option for an indoor compost bin.
 This system utilized a layered bag with an easy access zipper to make managing and accessing your compost a cinch.